George Washington Parke Custis: Slavery

 Maria Carter Syphax, the daughter of Custis and an enslaved maid, Airy Carter.

 Custis owned land and enslaved people in several Virginia counties.
 In the 1820 U.S. Federal Census, he owned 116 slaves in New Kent County, Virginia in land he inherited from his father and hired a steward to manage.
 He also owned 58 slaves in what became Arlington County, then the Alexandria section of the District of Columbia.
-One of these slaves was his valet Philip Lee.
 In 1830, Custis owned 57 slaves in the Alexandria section of the District of Columbia, and in 1840 owned 52 slaves in that area (33 male and 19 female).
 The Alexandria slave schedules are missing or misindexed for the last census of his lifetime, in 1850.
 By 1850, Custis owned 98 enslaved people in New Kent County, and an additional 34 in King William County, Virginia.

 During the 1820s, Custis was an active member of the American Colonization Society—an organization led by his cousin Bushrod Washington and that supported the colonization of free blacks in Africa, particularly in Liberia.
 Custis eventually lost interest in the Society, but his wife and daughter continued to support it for many years.
 Colonization was generally unpopular with African American slaves.
 Of the Arlington slaves, only William Burke and his family chose to move to Liberia.
 In 1854, William and Rosabella Burke and their children left Arlington House for Monrovia, Liberia.
 Rosabella continued to write to Mrs. Lee and named a new daughter "Martha" in tribute to the family.

 In 1826, Custis admitted the paternity of Maria Carter, who had been born in 1803 to Arianna "Airy" Carter (1776–1880), an African-American slave maid at the Arlington estate who had earlier resided at Mount Vernon as a slave of Martha Washington.
 Maria lived and worked at Arlington as a slave until 1826, when she married Charles Syphax, a slave who oversaw the dining room of Arlington House.
 (It was a religious ceremony only; enslaved people could not legally marry.)
 Soon after Maria's marriage, Custis freed her and gave her a 17 acre plot in the southwest corner of the Arlington estate.
 Maria subsequently raised ten children on her property, thus establishing the Syphax family.
 Tall trees and stretches of grassland reportedly surrounded Maria's white cottage.
 Custis is also believed to have fathered a girl named Lucy with the slave Caroline Branham.

+One of these slaves was his longtime valet Philip Lee.
+In 1829 he allowed Lee to raise money from abolitionists to buy his wife Nelly and their children, who were legally owned by another planter and were going to be sold to Georgia.